 Anthony Nolan helps that 70% find those precious matches.

-We have over 600,000 adults on our register; we're constantly working to increase that number.
+We have over 750,000 adults on our register; we're constantly working to increase that number.
 Every time someone comes to us in need of a transplant, we check our register for a match.
-And we make more than 1,300 matches every year.
+We helped over 1,300 people in 2016-17.

 Aged 16-30?
 Find out more about joining our register.

 Another, newer source of lifesaving stem cells is the blood from umbilical cords and placentas.
 Our cord blood bank, set up in 2008, collects cord blood after births (with zero risk to mothers and babies) at four hospitals in London, Manchester and Leicester.
 We store the blood and check to see if it is a match for anyone in need.

 Find out more about donating cord blood.